Check out labs of a 38 year old male that was damaged.

 Next, looking at his vitamin D levels, you’ll see he started out around 39 and improved up to 46.
 While that is an improvement, I like to see that number around 80, so there is still plenty of room to continue improving.

 Now examining vitamin B12, increasing from 542 to 889.
 So it is very clear he is making improvements on his own, but he was still having problems.
-This serves as more evidence that he, like most of us, benefit from specific, guided plans.
+This serves as more evidence that he, like most of us, would benefit from a specific, guided plan.

 Unfortunately, his fasting insulin levels were not tested in his first round of labs, but we can still see that his insulin level is at 9.
 I like to see this number between 5 and 6, so this result tells us the patient has some sugar dysregulation problems.
 Because insulin is a hormone that can cause inflammation, if you have more than you should (more than that 5-6 range), then your body is in a chronic state of inflammation to some degree.